-3.2 The CEO, PFO, Principal Accounting Officer ("PAO") and other members of senior management shall take all steps necessary to ensure that all disclosure in reports and documents filed with or submitted to the SEC, and all disclosure in other public communication made by the Aviat Networks is full, fair, accurate, timely and understandable.
+3.2 The CEO, CFO, and other members of senior management shall take all steps necessary to ensure that all disclosure in reports and documents filed with or submitted to the SEC, and all disclosure in other public communication made by the Aviat Networks is full, fair, accurate, timely and understandable.

 3.3 Corporate Officers are also responsible for establishing and maintaining adequate internal controls over financial reporting to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles.
 Officers will take all necessary steps to ensure compliance with established accounting procedures, Aviat Networks' system of internal controls and generally accepted accounting principles.
 Officers will ensure that Aviat Networks makes and keeps books, records, and accounts which, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of Aviat Networks.